Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: System model

 \subsubsection{Fading channel}

 In this subsection, the problem of fusing the data transmitted over a fading channel has been considered, as shown in Figure \ref{Parallelmodel_Fading1}.
 The FC has only information on the channel statistics.
 Non-coherent $M$-FSK modulation is employed for transmitting data to the FC.
 Let $\mathbf{u}_k$ denote the $M$-FSK modulated symbol at sensor $k$, where $\mathbf{u}_k \in\{\mathbf{e}_m, m=1, ..., M\}$ and $\mathbf{e}_m$ is an $M \times 1$ column vector, all elements of which except the $m$th one are zero.
 We refer to the transmit power of the data symbol as $P_d$.
-Assuming $M$-dimensional signal model for representing the orthogonal channels of $M$-FSK modulation scheme between the detectors and the FC \cite{Vosoughi14} simplifies the analysis.
-Then, the output of the channel which is corresponding to detector $k$ at the FC can be given as:
+By assuming that symbols are transmitted over orthogonal channels between the detectors and the FC, the output of the channel which is corresponding to detector $k$ at the FC is: